Welcome to Lab!

 - A la carte cafeteria and Café Lab dining plan, grades 6–12: Students (and parents!) may purchase food and beverages from the dining hall, snack bar, and coffee shop.
 Students may pay with cash, credit/debit card, or use their student ID like a debit card—families load money onto their student's card using “FreedomPay,” and then students receive a 10% discount on their purchases.

 - “PowerSchool” is Lab’s password-protected access point to confidential student and family information—grade/progress reports, student schedules, and family emergency and other contact information.
-On July 17, you will receive an email from Lab’s registrar with instructions on how to create a PowerSchool account.
-If you do not receive instructions on July 17, please email firstname.lastname@example.org.
+On July 16, you will receive an email from Lab’s registrar with instructions on how to create a PowerSchool account.
+If you do not receive instructions on July 16, please email the registrar.

 - Lower School: Each year, our principal works closely with teachers and Learning & Counseling faculty to create well-balanced classroom communities.
 You will learn your child’s class placement as part of the “Back to Lab” process in August.

 We call the process “Back to Lab.”
 You will receive an email prompting you to start the Back to Lab process through PowerSchool.
 Before you access your documents, you will be asked to update/verify your family and emergency contact information.
 Once you do that, you’ll have access to both “need to know” information you will you need to start the school year with ease and “nice to know” information that you can peruse at your leisure.
 As part of Back to Lab, available August 1, families receive teacher assignments, class schedules, and detailed information about arrival/dismissal times, drop-off/pick-up procedures, ordering textbooks and PE uniforms, and more.

-Tuition rates and details about what tuition covers can be found online: https://www.ucls.uchicago.edu/admissions/tuition
+- Tuition rates and details about what tuition covers can be found online here.

 Upon enrollment, all parents and legal guardians automatically become members of the Parents’ Association (PA).
 The PA advances educational excellence by fostering a spirit of community among parents, administration, faculty, and students.
 Throughout the year, its Board organizes a variety of activities to support and empower families, including matching new families with a mentor.
 The PA charges each family (not each student) $100 in annual dues to fund the activities they organize during the year.
 The $100 charge is included in the autumn quarter tuition bill.
 The PA welcomes you to Lab, and you can expect to hear more about the Mentor Program in late May/early June.